 Jerry Flanagan

-Flanagan has spearheaded efforts to address discrimination against those with HIV and other serious illnesses in the era of the Affordable Care Act (aka “Obamacare”).
+Flanagan spearheaded efforts to address discrimination against those with HIV and other serious illnesses in the era of the Affordable Care Act (aka “Obamacare”).

 Flanagan was counsel of record in a case before the United States Supreme Court where he and other Consumer Watchdog counsel represented plaintiffs living with HIV in a suit against CVS for discrimination, including CVS’s failure to provide medically appropriate dispensing of HIV medications and access to necessary counseling.
 After Consumer Watchdog’s unanimous win in the Ninth Circuit Court of Appeals, CVS petitioned to the high court for review.
 Review was granted and the case was briefed, but CVS unexpectedly dropped the case, leaving the earlier victory intact.
 Doe v.
 CVS Pharmacy, Inc. (9th Cir.
 2020) 982 F.3d 1204, cert. granted in part, (2021) 141 S. Ct.
 2882, and cert. dismissed sub nom.
 CVS Pharmacy, Inc. v.
 Doe, One (2021) 142 S. Ct.
 480.